Please use this identifier to cite or link to this item:

 Three-dimensional display systems.

 |Description:||Nominated as OAPS (Outstanding Academic Papers by Students) paper by Department in 2010-11.|

 |Appears in Collections:||Electronic Engineering - Undergraduate Final Year Projects |

 OAPS - Dept. of Electronic Engineering

-Items in CityU IR are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in Digital CityU Collections are protected by copyright, with all rights reserved, unless otherwise indicated.